 Other local groups are also working to add other elements of historical interpretation in adjacent areas of the old townsite of Velasco.
-For example, a temporary circular structure (called the Timeline Circle, built 2017-2018) is being used to mark the size and approximate location of the original 1832 fort (now quite distant from the beach due to accretion since the 1830's).
+For example, a temporary circular structure (called the Timeline Circle) is being used to mark the approximate location of the original 1832 fort (now quite distant from the beach due to beach accretion since the 1830's).
 Artist-painted panels along its interior walls show episodes of local history (often created by youth groups).
-In 2023, a cenotaph-type monument (Battle of Velasco Memorial) is being created near the Timeline Circle, in the area formerly known as Monument Square.
+In 2023, a cenotaph-type monument (Battle of Velasco Memorial) is being created in the area formerly known as Monument Square.
 In addition, new interpretive signs are being placed along a walking trail along the jetty line.
-The CTC is partnering with these groups to create a coordinated historical recreational zone in the area formerly occupied by Old Velasco, ultimately with a permanent hurricane-resistant replica as the centerpiece.
+The CTC is partnering with these groups to create a coordinated historical recreational zone in the area formerly occupied by Old Velasco, with a permanent hurricane-resistant replica as the centerpiece.